palombom/Virtual-Cell-Generator-v1.0/README.md

 ## Dependencies
 To use the Cell Generator you will need a MATLAB distribution.
 Additionally, you will also need some external repositories:
-* MISST from http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.MISST (included in this repository)
+* MISST Toolbox from http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.MISST (included in this repository)
-* TREES from https://www.treestoolbox.org/ (included in this repository)
+* TREES Toolbox from https://www.treestoolbox.org/ (included in this repository)
 * A modified version of Camino, included in this repository and modified from the original one at: http://camino.cs.ucl.ac.uk/ (included in this repository).
 * The LIBIGL library from https://libigl.github.io/ (not included in this repository).